gulpetl/gulp-email-adapter/README.md

 The SES Transport does require an envelop but it can accept an empty envelop as well since the sender and reciever can be retrieved from the mime file.

-The plugin accepts a paramter which can be either "SES" or "SMTP".
-If no parameter is provided, it will assume its SES, and proceed accordingly.
-SMTP is coming soon so if the user provides "SMTP" as parameter, it will say "SMTP configuration coming soon"
+The plugin accepts a paramter which is for verification of the AWS credentials

 ##### Sample gulpfile.js
 ```
 let gulp = require('gulp')
 import {sendEmails} from 'gulp-email-adapter'
-var sampleConfigObj = "SES"; // sample configObj
+var simpleConfigObj = { "accessKeyId": "Enter your access key", "secretAccessKey": "ENter your access secret", "region": "enter region" };; // sample configObj

 export function sendMail (callback:any) {
       gulp.src('../testdata/testA.eml')